 Some great hotels and hostels in Vancouver that we love are:

 The Cambie Hostel Gastown – This budget hostel is an overall good budget choice.
-The location is in the heart of Gastown and close to lots of bars and restaurants and attached to the hostel is a very lively bar too.
+The location is in the heart of Gastown where you’ll find amazing restaurants.
+Also, attached to the hostel is a very lively bar too.
 The rooms are clean but the bathrooms are a little cramped.
 It’s perfect for backpackers on a budget and is considerably cheaper than others offering comparable quality.
 Easily book your room through Hostelworld.com or Booking.com.

 Times Square Suites – For a beautiful hotel close to Stanley Park you can’t go past the Times Square Hotel.
 It’s very hard to fault this hotel and the location is perfect.
 It is a good mix between being affordable as well as a very nice hotel.